straup/privatesquare/README.md

 The currently supported artisanal integer providers are: [Mission Integers](http://www.missionintegers.com/), [Brooklyn Integers](http://www.brooklynintegers.com/) and [London Integers](http://www.londonintegers.com/).
 For a very very (very) long and thorough discussion of artisanal integers [you should read this blog post](http://www.aaronland.info/weblog/2012/12/01/coffee-and-wifi#timepixels).

-## Configuring fancy stuff – Checking in offline
+## Configuring fancy stuff – deferred checkins

-Support for checking in offline is a subset of the `deferred checkins` feature.

 A deferred check-in might happen when the foursquare servers are busted, like when everyone is at SXSW and trying to check-in at the same time.
 If that happens privatesquare will know _where_ you are in geographic space (latitude